SabaMG/mnist-cnn-pytorch/README.md

 ## 📌 Notes

-- Tested on macOS with Apple Silicon (`mps` backend)
+- Tested on macOS with Apple Silicon (`mps` backend) but should work without, it may just be longer.
-- You can tweak the model or try other datasets like `FashionMNIST` or `CIFAR10` to go further

 ---